bipul-hossein/Mongodb-CRUD/README.md

     similar to having a deep filling done.", "benefitDetails":"When the soft tissue inside your tooth (the pulp) becomes infected or inflamed, a root canal treatment is needed.
 Here is a list of reasons why you may need a root canal treatment:
-    ● Deep decay
-    ● Repeated dental procedures on the tooth
-    ● Faulty crown
-    ● Crack or chip in the tooth
     If left untreated, you may experience persistent pain &/or an abscess as a result.
 The term root canal can sound scary to a lot of people.
 However, the procedure itself doesn’t cause any kind of special pain and is actually the solution to those experiencing persistent tooth pain.
 Almost all